kevin-f-ortega/redo/README.md

   To install `redo` globally, change `$REDO_ROOT/installdir` to something like `/usr`.

-3. In the top-level directory of this repository, run `./do install`.
+3. In the top-level directory of this repository, run `./do all`.
+This step should build everything without errors.
+If there are any errors, fix them.

+4. In the top-level directory of this repository, run `./install`.
-Note that if you opted for a global installation in step 2, you may have to run the command with `sudo` permission (i.e., `sudo ./do install`).
+Note that if you opted for a global installation in step 2, you may have to run `sudo ./install`.

-4. If the directory that you picked for `$BINDIR` in step 2 is not already in your Unix `PATH`, then add it now.
+5. If the directory that you picked for `$BINDIR` in step 2 is not already in your Unix `PATH`, then add it now.
 It's best to do this in the startup configuration file for your shell (e.g., `.bashrc`).

-5. Check that you have a good `redo` installation: `which redo`.
+6. Check that you have a good `redo` installation: `which redo`.

 Once you have a working installation, you should be able to run `redo` on any of the `.do` files in this repository.
 For example: